 What is rose gold?

-Fast becoming a modern-day trend, rose gold engagement rings offer a contemporary aesthetic to an otherwise traditional item of jewellery.
+Fast becoming a modern-day trend, rose gold engagement rings offer a contemporary and soft aesthetic to an otherwise traditional item of jewellery.
 Its delicate yet striking appearance is responsible for its rising popularity.

 Where does rose gold come from?

 Rose gold has a long history of popularity among society’s elite.
 Despite the current-day popularity of rose gold, blending copper and gold isn’t new.
 In fact, rose gold appeared as early as the nineteenth century when popular jeweller to the Russian Tzars, Peter Carl Fabergé, incorporated the metal into his most ornate creations and, more commonly, into his popular Fabergé eggs.